-Tuition, Fees and Payment Information
+Undergraduate Tuition, Fees and Payment Information

-UNDERGRADUATE TUITION RATES 2010-2011
+UNDERGRADUATE TUITION RATES 2011-2012

-Semester/Term Semester Hours Full Time Cost

-Summer 2010 1 or more - \$550 per semester hour, unless otherwise noted

-Fall or Spring 1 - 11 No \$915 per semester hour

-Fall or Spring 12 - 17 Yes \$14,600 per semester

-Fall or Spring More than 17 Yes \$14,600 per semester + \$915 per semester hour for each semester hour over 17

-J-Term 1 to 5 If registered full time for Fall or Spring, one to five semester hours are at no additional charge.
-Semester hours over five are charged at \$915 per semester hours

-Credit by Examination 1 - \$300

-(Students who earn Credit by 2 - \$500

-Examination are charged the 3 - \$700

-following in addition to tuition) 4 - \$900
+Semester/ Term Semester Hours Full Time Status Cost Summer 2011 1 or more - \$570 per semester hour, unless otherwise noted Fall or Spring 1 to 11 No \$970 per semester hour Fall or Spring 12 to 17 Yes \$15,475 per semester Fall or Spring More than 17 Yes \$15,475 per semester, plus \$970 per semester hour for each semester hour over 17 J-Term 1 to 5 - If registered as a full time student for Fall or Spring, one to five semester hours are at no additional charge.
+Semester hours over five are charged at \$970 per extra semester hour.
+Credit by Examination Fee and Tuition Students are charged tuition (at the per semester hour tuition rate) for any credit by exam registration in addition to the fees listed below.
+Contact the Student Services office for information on registration and charges.
+1 - \$300 2 - \$500 3 - \$700 4 - \$900

-GRADUATE TUITION RATES 2010-2011
+GRADUATE TUITION RATES 2011-2012

-Semester/Term Semester Hours Full Time Cost

-Semester/Term Semester Hours Full Time Cost Summer, Fall, J-Term or Spring 1 or more - \$915 per semester hour
+Semester/Term Semester Hours Full Time Status Cost Summer, Fall, J-Term, Spring 1 or more - \$970 per semester hour

-Disclaimer: Students enrolled in a PLU cohort program are charged the cohort price per credit hour for cohort program courses and the standard undergraduate or graduate price per credit hour for courses not included in the cohort program.
+\Disclaimer: Students enrolled in a PLU cohort programs are charged the cohort price per credit hour for the cohort program courses and the standard undergraduate or graduate price per credit hour for courses are not included in the cohort program.
 Please contact the Student Services Center for cohort program pricing information.

-Note: Study Away students pay a program fee (not PLU tuition) specific to the individual program sites.
-Contact the Wang Center for Global Education for complete details.
+Note: Study Away students pay a Program Fee (not PLU tuition) specific to the individual program sites.
+Contact the Wang Center for Global Education for completed details.

-Charges, Fees and Fines
+Charges, Fees, and Fines

-All fees are non-refundable whether a student withdraws from the semester or withdraws from a course. this includes course fees, graduation fees, health insurance plan fees, private music lesson fees, etc.
+All fees are non-refundable whether a student withdraws from the semester or withdraws from a course, this includes course fees, graduation fees, health insurance plan fees, private music lesson fees, etc.